Ownership Goal Achieved

 The HiThe Monterey Meeting House.
 Historic landmark and old monterey church

-• MMH and Monterey UCC are working toward a seamless transition of ownership in 2026, with no interruption in operations or programs.
+• MMH and Monterey UCC are working toward a seamless transition of ownership in 2026.

-• New events are planned.
+• Events are scheduled through the summer.
 Watch the calendar!

 pile of books